Content on this page was generated by AI and has not been manually reviewed.

 Can I use WireGuard on EdgeRouter X?

 Official WireGuard support on EdgeRouter X via EdgeOS isn’t standard in all firmware versions.
 If you want WireGuard, plan for a workaround running WireGuard on a separate device or a VM or upgrade to a router that includes WireGuard by default.
-Free vpn for microsoft edge
+How to set up an openvpn server on your ubiquiti edgerouter for secure remote access 2026

 Do I need certificates for OpenVPN on EdgeRouter X?